Skip to content

-Many honey myths exist — misconceptions people have about raw honey, its purity, what it looks and feels like, shelf life, and health benefits.
+Many myths exist — misconceptions people have about raw honey, its purity, what it looks and feels like, shelf life, and health benefits.
+These myths are so wide spread that we have a few customers accusing us of selling bad honey.
+Most of their lives they have been brainwashed into believing that the homegenised, highly processed honey that looks and tastes the same and remains the same is the real deal.
+We use this as a opportunity to create awareness on the dynamic nature of raw honey.
 In this article, we debunk some common honey myths and present facts.

 Myth 1: All Pure Honey Crystallizes